 Okay!
 Now onto the free crochet patterns to make with Mandala yarn!

-Lion Brand Mandala Yarn Free Crochet Patterns
+Lion Brand Mandala Free Crochet Patterns

 1. The Madeline Crochet Triangle Scarf by Ginger Knots - Simplicity is the name of the game when it comes to the Madeline Crochet Triangle Scarf by Ginger Knots.
 Using one skein of Mandala yarn and the moss stitch, this is an ideal pattern for beginners, especially because it includes a video tutorial.